-The Rules of Professional Conduct, as approved and adopted by the Washington Supreme Court, codify a strict, self-imposed standard.
-The WSBA has a major responsibility for the ethics rules that form the standards of law practice in Washington state.
-The WSBA's Committee on Professional Ethics assists members in interpreting their ethical obligations by issuing advisory opinions on specific issues.
+The Rules of Professional Conduct, adopted by the Washington Supreme Court, codify the standards of ethics applicable to lawyers in Washington state.
+The Washington State Bar Association (WSBA) through its Committee on Professional Ethics assists members in interpreting their ethical obligations by issuing advisory opinions on specific issues.

-Ethics advisory opinions are published online in the Advisory Opinions database as well as CaseMaker, the legal research tool available to WSBA members.
+Ethics advisory opinions are published online in the Advisory Opinions Database.
+They are also available online through CaseMaker and Fastcase, the free legal research tool available to WSBA members.
 Many opinions are in response to ethical questions posed by WSBA members.

 Ethics opinions issued by the Bar Association are advisory only.
 The Washington Supreme Court is the ultimate arbiter of the Rules of Professional Conduct.